On the convergence of generalized kernel-based interpolation by greedy data selection algorithms: Image reconstruction from Radon data

 \section{Image reconstruction from Radon data}

 In~\cite{DeMarchi2018}, a novel concept for kernel-based algebraic reconstruction from scattered Radon data was proposed.
-The approach in~\cite{DeMarchi2018} uses a discretized version of the \textit{Radon transform} (see \cite[Chapter 9]{Iske2018Approx}) to reduce the initial operator equation to a generalized interpolation problem.
-For given radius $r \in \mathbb{R}$ and angle $\theta \in \left[ 0, \pi \right)$, the respective functionals were given by the line integral operators
+The corresponding approach uses a discretized version of the \textit{Radon transform} (see \cite[Chapter 9]{Iske2018Approx}) to reduce the initial operator equation to a generalized interpolation problem.
+For given radius $r \in \mathbb{R}$ and angle $\theta \in \left[ 0, \pi \right)$, the respective functionals were given by the line integral operators in~\eqref{radon_functional}, i.e.,

 However, as shown in~\cite{DeMarchi2018}, this approach fails to work for the standard radially symmetric kernels, since the Radon functionals do not belong to their native dual space.
 A possible solution to this problem is by using weighted positive definite kernel functions of the form